 - 1. All documents and communications referring or relating to the \$16.2 million and \$62.5 million government contracts awarded to Combat Medical Systems for ventilators, including but not limited to documents and communications related to: - a.
-Combat Medical Systems' interest in providing ventilators to or contracting with the federal government; - b. any solicitation or request for proposals or offers; - c. any offer, bid, or proposal from Combat Medical Systems, including type of competition and pricing information; - d.
-Combat Medical Systems' contracts with the federal government; - e. any agreements between Combat Medical Services and any subcontractors, vendors, or other third-party service providers on the \$16.2 million and \$62.5 million ventilator contracts; and - f. all awards, modifications, and terminations of any contract; - 2.
-A description of all negotiations with the federal government regarding ventilators for COVID-19, since January 1, 2020, identifying the agencies, offices and government personnel involved, the time and manner of communication, and the topics discussed, including specific discussions regarding:
+AutoMedx's or Combat Medical Systems' interest in providing ventilators to or contracting with the federal government; - b. any solicitation or request for proposals or offers; - c. any offer, bid, or proposal from Combat Medical Systems, including type of competition and pricing information; - d.
+Combat Medical Systems' contracts with the federal government; - e. any agreements between Combat Medical Services and AutoMedx or any other subcontractors, vendors, or other third-party service providers on the \$16.2 million and \$62.5 million ventilator contracts; and - f. all awards, modifications, and terminations of any contract; - 2.
+A description of all negotiations with the federal government regarding ventilators for COVID-19, since January 1, 2020, identifying the agencies, offices and government personnel involved, the time and manner of communication, and the topics discussed, including specific discussions regarding: - a. the specifications and performance of ventilators; - b. the intended use of ventilators; - c. the number and type of ventilators discussed; and - d. the price range of the ventilators;